worldamazing/plan/docs/overview.md

   - **The Impact Ledger:** How can we integrate a resource's ecological "Impact Score" into its auction dynamics?

 By asking these questions, we turn the challenge of pricing into a collaborative design project.
 By using the GP's principles of transparency and collective intelligence, we can build the fairest and most efficient resource allocation system in history.

+### The Hard Ceiling: The Law of Planetary Boundaries
+The freedom of the GP economy operates within one, non-negotiable, foundational constraint: **the ecological carrying capacity of the planet.**

+The GP's entire economic model is bounded by a rigorously monitored and transparently enforced **ecological budget.** This means that no amount of "Credits" can purchase a resource that is not sustainably available.
+The "Internal Resource Auction" is not just a pricing mechanism; it is a **distribution system for a finite, sustainable yield.** Furthermore, the culture of "Profound Comfort" will heavily prioritize **"Access over Ownership"** for high-impact goods, favoring shared fleets and library models over individual hoarding.

+The goal of the Marketplace is infinite **creativity**, not infinite **consumption**.

 ### Transferring Assets into the GP
 For those entering the GP with existing assets—such as homes, land, or debt obligations—the transition is voluntary but incentivized.
 The GP will assess property and mortgage data using transparent impact and livability criteria.
 Members may opt to maintain and upgrade their current home under the GP system, convert it into shared equity with restoration support, or trade it for upgraded housing within a GP-developed zone.
 Mortgages and debt structures will be gradually absorbed or neutralized through Credit-based work redemption, freeing people over time without punitive loss.